Pallavireddy2/test/README.md

   show tables
   ```

-### Now you are successfully connected with External hive-metastore where you can store metadata of the tables permanently and access this metadata using other other tools.
+### Now successfully connected with External hive-metastore where you can store metadata of the tables permanently and access this metadata using other other tools.

 ### Note
 * In hive we can create tables but cannot perform insert, update, delete operations.
 So we can use Engine such as Apache Spark or Tez.
 * Check the version compatiblity between Apache Hive and Apache Spark.
+* If the table is stored as delta then the update statement works because it follows ACID properties.